 As a licensed therapist with extensive experience serving individuals across Montana, I specialize in supporting adults through life's complex transitions and emotional challenges.
 My professional background includes comprehensive work with veterans, focusing on their unique mental health needs and helping them navigate post-service adjustments.
 My therapeutic approach centers on addressing depression, anxiety, stress management, and personal growth.
 I bring a compassionate, direct style that honors each individual's experiences and strengths.
 Whether you're struggling with self-esteem, parenting challenges, or adapting to significant life changes, I'm committed to providing thoughtful, personalized support.
 With decades of clinical experience, I understand the nuanced emotional landscapes individuals traverse.
 My goal is to create a supportive environment where you can explore your concerns, develop resilient coping strategies, and move toward meaningful personal transformation.

-I am licensed in Florida, Montana, Utah and Wyoming with 13 years of professional work experience.
-I live in the Beautiful state of Wyoming.
-I have experience in helping clients with stress, anxiety, coping with addictions, motivation, self-esteem, confidence, & depression.
-I also have experience working with coping with life changes.
+I am licensed in Montana with more than 23 years of professional work experience.
+I have experience in helping clients with stress and anxiety, marital issues, relationship discord, depression, mood disorders, psychosis, coping with grief and loss, motivation, parenting, geriatrics, self esteem, confidence and sleep issues.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards change.
+I am here to support & empower you on that journey.
+I am a Christian but I do not force my beliefs on anyone.
+I hope you will explore my background with an open mind and heart.

 Erica Tribble